RobertByrnes/PHP-Crawler/README.md

 # PHP-Crawler
 Implementation of Queue - Producer - Consumer Web Crawler in PHP.
-Uses multiple processes or native threads via the amphp/parallel dependency to crawl a domain for for respondant links.
+Uses multiple processes or native threads via the amphp/parallel dependency to crawl a domain for respondant links.

                                                         / _ \
                                                       \_\(_)/_/